 "Mistwold" is a superb tune written by the musician and caller Dudley Laufman of New Hampshire.
 David Newitt wrote a duple minor dance for it; see CDSS News August 1993.
 The timing of the moves for the progression in this dance catches dancers out as they tend to perform the ½ figure 8 to finish at the end of an 8 bar phrase of the music (which is what happens in most dances).
 This leaves them no time to change places with their partner by crossing over.
-See video on right.
+See the first video on the right.

 Leaving out this cross over, I came up with a progression where the 1st couple dance proper and improper for alternate turns through the dance.